StadGent/mail_template_gent-base/README.md

 * Email that a user gets when a request is submitted to be able to enter the low-emission zone of the City of Ghent

  The examples included are in the dutch language.

+ ## Background

+This mail template was based on an <a href="https://github.com/leemunroe/responsive-html-email-template">open-source responsive HTML mailtemplate</a> and adjusted to the corporate identity of the City of Ghent.